lmolinario/Network_Security_Project/README.md

 - Run the file `rsb_UK.py` to start the program (optimezed version file for Raspberry Pi)

 If you are italian:
-- Avvia il file `rsb_IT.py` per avviare il programma (versione ottimizzata per Raspberry Pi)
+- Esegui il file `rsb_IT.py` per avviare il programma (versione ottimizzata per Raspberry Pi)

 ## Project goal
 The objectives we have set ourselves to achieve with this project are: